 - The Vanilla sugar best do it yourself.
 Why, you can read in my contribution to the Difference between vanilla and vanillin read about it.
 There you will also learn how the food industry is leading us around by the nose.
 For the homemade vanilla sugar simply a scraped vanilla pod* to approx. 200 g sugar and store in an airtight container.

-Toppings for frozen yoghurt
+Toppings for frozen yogurt

 - Fresh Fruits seasonal (strawberries, raspberries, blueberries, currants, mango, pineapple, kiwi, bananas, etc.)